 Inspired by Raymond Williams’ theories of vocabulary and culture, the film examines the themes of King’s book The Lark Ascending to explore received ideas about our national relationship to the countryside. watch here

 Join our mailling list to get the latest news from Aerial

-Aerial is a festival of sounds and words inspired by the natural, cultural and social history of the Lake District.
+Aerial is a festival of predominately (though not exclusively) new work; melding sounds, words, performance and film inspired by the natural, cultural and social history of Cumbria and the Lake District.

 “The station whence he looked was soft and green,